Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars: E. Nsumerical results on Liouvillian spectra of different models

 Beyond QMBSs, our conclusions are also applicable to Hilbert space fragmentation (HSF).
 As an example of HSF, we consider the spin-1/2 frustrated Heisenberg ladder~\cite{10.21468/SciPostPhys.11.4.074}:

 When $\eta$ equals zero, we have the complete frustration structure, resulting in a disconnected Hilbert space fragments.
 Small but non-zero $\eta$ corresponds to a weakly-connected HSF.

-In Fig.~\ref{figS5}, we see that when the local HSF is not coupled with the thermalization part, the dephasing system remains in a state of LPTS breaking, while conversely, a clear process of LPTS breaking occurs.
+In Fig.~\ref{figS5}, we see that when the local HSF is not coupled with the thermalization part, the dephasing system remains in a state of Liouvillian spectrum transition, while conversely, a clear process of Liouvillian spectrum transition occurs.
 It should be noted that the red dots in Fig.~\ref{figS5}(a)-(b) represent a few typical local HSF states and do not include all local HSF states.